mark-strudwick/serverless-rust/README.md

 # Deploy
 Github Actions will automatically deploy the application to AWS, by creating a Lambda, and APIGW.
 The resource template can be found in the `infrastructure` folder, where there is an AWS CDK stack.

+# Benchmark
+Run the command `drill --benchmark benchmark/benchmark.yml --stats` to see benchmark stats against a locally running application.